-According to the research done by Asif et al., a full crown placed over a 2mm ferrule may alter how forces are distributed between the post and core complex and the root.16 The test loads in this investigation were administered directly to the core, which was not fully restored with a crown.
+According to the research done by Asif et al., a full crown placed over a 2mm ferrule may alter how forces are distributed between the root and the post and core complex.
+The test loads in this investigation were administered directly to the core, which was not fully restored with a crown.
 This was done to prevent any outside forces from strengthening the post and core foundation.
-The outcomes of this study may have been different if the entire crown above the core had been included.^{15,17} This study's application of steadily rising static loads to samples that did not represent the sorts of loads found in the oral cavity was another shortcoming.
-The forces exerted on the teeth in the oral cavity would have likely been recreated in research with cyclic loading.^{9,18,19,20} Additionally, since this was an in-vitro trial, it is possible that the material's performance in a clinical context would differ.
+The outcomes of this study may have been different if the entire crown above the core had been included.
+This study's application of steadily rising static loads to samples that did not represent the sorts of loads found in the oral cavity was another shortcoming.
+The forces exerted on the teeth in the oral cavity would have likely been recreated in research with cyclic loading.
+Additionally, since this was an in-vitro trial, it is possible that the material's performance in a clinical context would differ.